h12w/teff/spec.md

 Extensions
 ----------
-Core definitions only include tree nodes, however, richer data structures can be mapped onto the two primitives.

-In this section, format for common types are specified.
-These types are intended to be mapped to builtin types or types in standard libraries, and format of these types are fixed and cannot be overriden.
+In this section, format extensions for common types are specified.
+These types should cover all the builtin types and some of the types in standard libraries.

 ### Array